microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaLifecyclePolicyGroup.md

 bbbbbbbb-1111-2222-3333-cccccccccccc admingroup@contoso.com      200                 All
 ```

-This example demonstrates how to retrieve lifecycle policy object by Id in Microsoft Entra ID.
+This example demonstrates how to retrieve lifecycle policy object for a group.
-This command retrieves the lifecycle policy object to which a group belongs.

 ## Parameters